Keats Island (Newfoundland and Labrador)

-Keats Island is a small uninhabited island located on the Eastport Peninsula of Bonavista Bay near the community of Salvage, Newfoundland and Labrador, Canada.
+Keats Island is a small island with a permanent population of around 50.
+The island is located on the Eastport Peninsula of Bonavista Bay near the community of Salvage, Newfoundland and Labrador, Canada.
 The Island is a popular kayaking area due to the abundance of sea stacks and sea arches that can be found around the island.

 The island takes its name from the family name of Keats who live in the Bonavista Bay areas.